 Update 2018 06 09 — Note: This update reflects that India’s NCRB censored itself after the initial version of this blog posting was published on June 17, 2017.
 Instances of the NCRB’s self-censorship are indicated by the notes in red font throughout the text of this blog posting.

-India experiences an epidemic of Indian men’s suicides, while the NCRB hides that fact behind a facade of Indian women as victims.
+India experiences an epidemic of Indian men’s suicides, while the NCRB (National Crime Records Bureau) hides that fact behind a facade of Indian women as victims.

-About a week ago, I found that the first two graphs included in this article needed updating.
-The data reflected in the graphs covered one aspect of suicides in India, suicides by husbands and wives within the context of the epidemic of Indian men’s suicides, from the interval beginning in 1995 and ending in 2011.
-The updating, to add data for four years, was more difficult than I had feared.
+About a week ago (June 2017), I found that the two graphs included in this article needed updating.
+The data reflected in the graphs covered an aspect of suicides in India, suicides by husbands and wives within the context of the epidemic of Indian men’s suicides, from the interval beginning in 1995 and ending in 2011.
+The updating, to add data for four more years, was more difficult than I had feared.
 The data were difficult to find.
 After three days of asking Indian men’s rights activists, one of them was able to provide me with a link for the latest report issued by the Indian government:

 Accidental Deaths & Suicides in India 2015